PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/MassRelease.md

 ## Options

-Pokemon to Release: <Number of Pokemon to be released starting from cursor>
+Pokemon to Release: Set to the number of Pokemon to be released starting from cursor

 ## Credits